2021 Vault Rankings

 Why Work Here

-Named #1 Best Law Firm to work for in Environmental Law by Vault for 3 years in a row, we enjoy an exciting practice that is driven by providing superior service to our clients while preserving the informality, collegiality, and entrepreneurial spirit that are often suppressed in larger firms.
+Named #1 Best Law Firm to work for in Environmental Law by Vault since 2017, we enjoy an exciting practice that is driven by providing superior service to our clients while preserving the informality, collegiality, and entrepreneurial spirit that are often suppressed in larger firms.
 Some firms say they are different, but we ARE different because we do not “manage by the numbers.”
 We seek to hire attorneys who share our commitment to hard work, who have unique ideas, and who want to control their own careers and maintain lifestyles of their own choosing.

 Phone: (202) 789-6000